TopScrech/Stalin-Craft/README.md

 ## License
 This software is licensed under the GNU General Public License Version 3

 NOT AN OFFICIAL MINECRAFT PRODUCT.
-NOT APPROVED BY OR ASSOCIATED WITH MOJANG.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG